standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Whitespace

-Repeated whitespace is generally not meaningful within CIMPL files.
+Repeated whitespace is not meaningful within CIMPL files.
 So this:

 ```
 Grammar:    DataElement 6.0